The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Paxos provides blockchain settlement services for securities and asset trading, supporting stablecoin payments, and offers APIs for minting, redeeming, and managing stablecoins, supporting multi-chain deployment.
 Additionally, Paxos provides reserve custody and transparency reports (verified by independent auditing firms), ensuring compliance for stablecoins.

-Recently, Paxos also partnered with Robinhood to develop the stablecoin network Global Dollar Network, aimed at accelerating the use of global stablecoins by sharing the earnings from reserve assets with participants to incentivize their promotion and distribution of USDG.
+Recently, Paxos also collaborated with Robinhood to develop the stablecoin network Global Dollar Network, aimed at accelerating the use of global stablecoins by sharing the earnings from reserve assets with participants to incentivize their promotion and distribution of USDG.

 Stably